-As members of the Dalit communities, they may accept assistance from higher classes, but cannot return the favor.
+As members of low class communities, they may accept assistance from higher classes, but cannot return the favor.
 They are not accepted by caste Hindus.
 Until fairly recently the Nayadi were not even allowed to walk the same streets as Brahmins.

 The Nayadi believe in a pantheon of Hindu gods.
 They also worship regional deities such as Mallan, Malavarhy and Parakutty.
 Being hill dwellers, they worship "maladeivangal" (Gods of the mountains) to appease the mountain spirits for their life and protection.